Mowing the lawn often produces useful clippings for the garden. Below, we will discuss what to do with grass clippings in the vegetable garden.

-To store longer, bag them up, pressing the air out of the bags and placing the bags in a dry area for future use.
+To store them longer, bag them up, press the air out of the bags, and place the bags in a dry area for future use.
 They can last up to two years if properly stored.

 Apply in thin layers in the vegetable patch or around ornamentals.
 You can also fork the dry clippings around trees.

 For the lawn, the windrow method is usually applied.
 Garden tools like a lawn sweeper can help with this task.

 Windrowing means raking the clippings into rows or bails so you can easily collect them.
 After leaving it out for a while, flip the bails so the other side gets some sun.

 Spread the collected material in rows between crops and around other plants.
 Make it about 1-2 inches thick.
 You can use the clippings as mulch to prevent new weeds from growing and suffocate existing ones.